Cristiano De André: Biography

 Two years later, he competed once again in the Sanremo Music Festival, performing the song "Un giorno nuovo".
-In 2006, after abusing of alcohol, he hit his then-partner, Clara Lafitte, and was arrested with the charge of resisting a public officer.
+In 2006, after abusing alcohol, he hit his then-partner, Clara Lafitte, and was arrested for resisting a public officer.

 He came back to music in 2009, with the tour De André canta De André, in which he sang songs originally written and performed by his father Fabrizio.
 The tour also gave the title to a live album, De André canta De André, released in 2009, and followed by a second volume from the same project, De André canta De André – Vol. 2 (2010).

 In 2014, De André entered once again the main competition in 64th Sanremo Music Festival, with the songs "Invisibili" and "Il cielo è vuoto".
 "Invisibili" was eliminated during the first stage of the competition, but received the Critics' Award "Mia Martini" and the "Sergio Bardotti Award" for Best Lyrics, while "Il cielo è vuoto" placed seventh in the main competition.
 Both songs were included in the album Come in cielo così in guerra.